 Some more tips for your business plan

-Make sure to add a picture in the executive summary, but the picture must show the solution or are creating.
-If you will show someone, then write the plan in a reader friendly manner.
+Make sure to add a picture in the executive summary, but the picture must show the solution you are creating.
+If you will show someone else the business plan, then write the plan in a reader friendly manner.
 Do not use industrial buzzwords or technical jargons.

-- Craft out your executive summary after you have developed your business plan.
+- Brush Up your executive summary after you have developed your business plan.

 - Take time to think through each point and write the plan yourself.